chzbrgr71/acs-simulator-demo/README.md

     * DocumentDB database is "acs-demo" and the collection is called "stats"
   * When running containers, you must update the below environment variables
   * To save time, you can pull the containers from Docker Hub or build in advance
+  * Added config for Marathon and Docker bundles
   ```
   docker pull chzbrgr71/acs-demo-simulator
   docker pull chzbrgr71/acs-demo-retriever